huyentranq/huyentranq.github.io/public/readmes/project-1.md

 ## 5. Automate Jobs & Run Assets with Dagster

 - Once the installation and data import are complete, open the Dagster UI (e.g., `http://localhost:3001`) to monitor and run the ELT assets.
-- Use the Dagster interface to track the pipeline’s progress, execute individual assets, and review logs to ensure everything is running smoothly.
+- Use the Dagster interface to track the pipeline's progress, execute individual assets, and review logs to ensure everything is running smoothly.

 ---